How to use outpainting to extend images

 Use PNG Info tab to extract generation parameters.

-The image size should have automatically set correctly if you used PNG Info.
-For a custom image, you should set the shorter side to the native resolution of the model, e.g. 512 px for v1 models.
-The longer side should be adjusted accordingly to maintain the aspect ratio.
+The image size should have automatically been set correctly if you used PNG Info.
+For a custom image, you should set the shorter side to the native resolution of the model, e.g., 512 px for v1 and 1024 for SDXL models.

 Set resize mode to crop and resize so that the aspect ratio won’t change.